RESEARCH STARTER

 Significance for Climate Change

 CO2 is a greenhouse gas (GHG), meaning that its increased atmospheric concentration may trap more heat on Earth and raise global temperatures.
 The amount of carbon in the top meter of Earth’s soil has been estimated to be twice that present as CO2 in the planet’s atmosphere.
-Consequently, increased decomposition of in the soil—a type of heterotrophic respiration—could make a substantial contribution to global atmospheric CO2 and thus to global warming.
+Consequently, increased decomposition of organic matter in the soil—a type of heterotrophic respiration—could make a substantial contribution to global atmospheric CO2 and thus to global warming.

 As a result of these relationships, factors that increase heterotrophic respiration could affect global climate.
 Certain types of land use are reported to affect heterotrophic respiration in soil.
 For example, deforestation increases CO2 release from soil.
 In addition, CO2 released into the atmosphere from other sources, such as fossil fuel, can increase global temperatures, which in turn increases the rate of soil heterotrophic respiration, releasing more CO2.
 The effect of temperature on heterotrophic respiration may be more pronounced in temperate climates than in tropical ones, in which the effect of temperature may already be at or near maximal.